TEDxShenzhen/TEDxShenzhen.github.io/index.md

 ### For all speakers

-1. register at TEDxShenzhen.github.io (here, below)
+1. register at TEDxShenzhen.github.io (here, below) as guest.
-2. prepare to provide
+2. prepare to provide by creating TED profile at <https://auth.ted.com/users/new>

-    - topic name
+    - topic title
-    - quick intro
+    - quick introduction of topic
     - your name and short bio
     - photo